 About the Van

-In the end, I chose my van because it is flex-fuel, “stealthy”, aerodynamic, drives smoothly, and is still under warranty.
-I bought the van on credit, for those who wonder how I could afford $24,000.
+In the end, I chose my van because it is flex-fuel, “stealthy”, aerodynamic, drives smoothly, and was still under warranty.

-I love my van, but if I could do it again, I would buy a van with a high-top, so I could stand up inside and have more room for cabinetry and storage.
-I’ve already looked into installing a high-roof extension, and the cheapest quote is $5,000.
-So stay tuned, to see if I decide to splurge on comfort 🙂
+I love my van, but if I could do it again, I would buy a Ford Transit high-top, so I could stand up inside and have more room for cabinetry and storage.

 The Conversion Process